-This course focuses on the tools and strategies essential for a Professional Practitioner to remain resilient and effective while working in the demanding field of addictions.
-Also included is a study of the methods used to promote effective documentation, ethical behaviours and the prevention of boundary violations.
-By understanding the challenges for the novice, the signs of burnout, as well as the need for self-care and lifelong learning, the student will acquire the tools to enjoy a long, healthy and rewarding career in addictions treatment and prevention.
+Students compile the tools and strategies essential for a Professional Practitioner to remain resilient and effective while working in the demanding field of addictions.
+They study methods used to promote effective documentation, ethical behaviors and the prevention of boundary violations.
+By understanding the challenges for the novice, the signs of burnout, as well as the need for self-care and lifelong learning, students acquire tools to support a rewarding career in addictions counselling.

-ADCT1012 Clinical Applications of Motivational Counselling 42.0 Hours This course consolidates the fundamentals of counselling with particular emphasis on Motivational Interviewing techniques.
-The principles of ethical practice and decisionmaking are studied while students learn to understand resistance and to enhance client confidence.
-The impact of spousal and family systems in the process of change is also explored.
-Throughout the course many opportunities are provided for students to practice and receive feedback as their counselling skills develop.
+ADCT1012 Clinical Applications of Motivational Counselling 42.0 Hours Students consolidate the fundamentals of counselling with particular emphasis on Motivational Interviewing techniques.
+Students explore the principles of ethical practice and decision-making while learning to understand resistance and to enhance client confidence.
+Students also interpret the impact of spousal and family systems in the process of change.
+Throughout the course, students practise and receive feedback as their counselling skills develop.

 P- ADCT1000 Introduction to Counselling: Motivating People to Change

-ADCT1014 Introduction and Issues in the Field of Addictions 42.0 Hours Recognizing that the field is both vast and fluid, this course will provide the student with an overview of the organizational structures and the service delivery models that exists in Ontario's addiction treatment system.
-Through a study of past legislation and policy development, a review of the historical trends, their context, and the resulting issues, the students will understand the terminology and language of the field, as well as the function and roles of the Addictions Counselor in a variety of settings.
+ADCT1014 Introduction and Issues in the Field of Addictions 42.0 Hours Recognizing that the field is both vast and fluid, students explore the organizational structures and the service delivery models that exist in Ontario's addiction treatment system.
+Through a study of past legislation and policy development, a review of the historical trends, their context, and the resulting issues, students consider the terminology and language of the field, as well as the function and roles of the Addictions Counsellor in a variety of settings.